MriP/Regression-Practice/assignment1.md

+#Gapminder World Data: What affects the suicide rates across countries

-# Description of the Sample Data
+## Description of the Sample Data

 **Gapminder Foundation** is a non-profit venture registered in Stockholm, Sweden, that promotes sustainable global development and achievement of the United Nations Millennium Development Goals by increased use and understanding of statistics and other information about social, economic and environmental development at local, national and global levels.
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/Gapminder_Foundation))